So, you’re an author. That’s great. But just writing books isn’t enough – you’ve got to promote you and your books.

 .

 To market your book, you need to generate visibility for you and your platform.
-Six of the bare basic online marketing strategies to increase you visibility are:
+Six of the basic online marketing strategies to increase your visibility are:

 1. Create a presence and platform.

-Creating an online author presence and platform is initiated by creating a website.
-First though, you’ll need to be sure of your niche because the domain name, site title, and content should reflect your niche and/or your area of expertise.
+Creating an online author presence and platform begins with creating a website.
+First, though, you’ll need to be sure of your niche, because the domain name, site title, and content should reflect it and/or your area of expertise.

 Remember, plan first.
 Choose a domain name and title that will grow with you.
-As an example, if you choose a site name, Picture Books with [Your Name], you’ve limited yourself.
-What if your next book is a chapter book or young adult, or other?
+For example, if you choose a site name like Picture Books with [Your Name], you’ve limited yourself.
+What if your next book is a chapter book, young adult, or something else?

 As part of your book marketing strategy, you should also create a ‘hub’ site that will act as the center to your offshoot sites, such as the individual sites for each of your books.